Trigger Warning: This novel and review discuss the following: dieting, bullying, emotional trauma.

 Actually, Fran, yes I can.
 As a matter of fact, that is exactly how I read Shrill.
 Fran’s response?

 It’s okay Fran, I still freaking love you and the rest of the Shrill cast.
 After getting hooked on the all-too-short Hulu series, I decided I had to read the book that inspired the show.
 To clarify, the book is a memoir, but the series is a fictional plot based on the life experiences of Lindy West and Aidy Bryant, the actress of main character Annie.
 However, both demonstrate what it’s like to finally be unapologetically themselves.
 When I learned that West was the author, I knew I was going to love it.
-I followed her on Instagram some time ago, encouraged by a blog post from Jes Baker (read my reviews on her awesome books here and here).
+I followed her on Instagram some time ago, encouraged by a blog post from Jes Baker.
 West is hilarious, speaks her mind, and is one of the leaders of the body acceptance movement… all things I adore, and I honestly can’t explain why Shrill wasn’t on my radar before.

 Shrill is a memoir of West’s experiences growing up as a fat, outspoken, funny woman.
 West discusses topics such as her love for Dan Conner of Roseanne, the role models of her youth, the struggle with her dad’s illness, her marriage and sexuality, coming out as fat, her relationship with her mother and dieting, and the reason why women are funny and rape jokes are not.
 As I listened to West narrate her own story, it brought up a whole roller coaster of emotions in me: sadness, anger, frustration, relief, vindication, acceptance.
 Her experiences may not have perfectly reflected my own, but many of her emotional responses did.
 West’s conversational writing style made it easy to listen to her audiobook, but her compelling arguments and insightful observations kept me enraptured.